 What If My Child Is Bullying Others?

-Some of us may discover that our own child is bullying another.
-It can happen, notes Ai Jin, because human nature is prone to sin, as Genesis 8:21 says: “Every inclination of the human heart is evil from childhood.”
+Some of us may even find ourselves in the unfortunate situation of witnessing our own child bully another.
+Ai Jin recalls how Genesis 8:21 shows that human nature is prone to sin, for “every inclination of the human heart is evil from childhood.”

 In such situations, she encourages parents to remain calm, and to avoid blaming themselves or jumping to the conclusion that their child is a bully.
 Automatically labelling younger children as bullies might be unhelpful, she believes, as some might not be mature enough to understand the consequences of their actions.